intel/node-realsense/src/librealsense/apis.md

-start | √ | begin streaming on all enabled streams for this device stop | √ | end streaming on all streams for this device getFrameData | √ (supported by event) | retrieve the contents of the latest frame on a stream getUSBPortId | x | retrieve the USB port number getInfo | x | retrieve camera specific information like the versions of the various componnents getExtrinsics | x | retrieve extrinsic transformation between the viewpoints of two different streams getMotionExtrinsicsFrom | x | retrieve extrinsic transformation between the viewpoints of specific stream and the motion module disableStream | x | disable a specific stream getStreamFormat | x | retrieve the pixel format for a specific stream getStreamFramerate | x | retrieve the framerate for a specific stream getStreamIntrinsics | x | retrieve intrinsic camera parameters for a specific stream getMotionIntrinsics | x | retrieve intrinsic camera parameters for the motion module getOptionRange | x | retrieve the available range of values of a supported option
+start | √ | begin streaming on all enabled streams for this device stop | √ | end streaming on all streams for this device getFrameData | √ (supported by event) | retrieve the contents of the latest frame on a stream getUSBPortId | √ | retrieve the USB port number getInfo | √ | retrieve camera specific information like the versions of the various componnents getExtrinsics | √ | retrieve extrinsic transformation between the viewpoints of two different streams getMotionExtrinsicsFrom | √ | retrieve extrinsic transformation between the viewpoints of specific stream and the motion module disableStream | √ | disable a specific stream getStreamFormat | √ | retrieve the pixel format for a specific stream getStreamFramerate | √ | retrieve the framerate for a specific stream getStreamIntrinsics | x | retrieve intrinsic camera parameters for a specific stream getMotionIntrinsics | x | retrieve intrinsic camera parameters for the motion module getOptionRange | x | retrieve the available range of values of a supported option